KnightRider2070/java-Battelship/README.md

 ## Contributing
 Pull requests are welcome.
 For changes, please open an issue first to discuss what you would like to change.

+## In Progress (TODO)
+- [x] Creating the basic logic.
+- [] Creating methode to allow player to create ship with mouse on startup.
+- [] Creating methode to change players after startup.

 ## Download